Cagliari light rail: History

 The Cagliari light rail system was created through a rebuilding, electrification, and modernization of an urban-suburban section of a previously existing gauge railway line operating out of Cagliari, owned by Ferrovie della Sardegna.
 The first stage involved rebuilding, as a light rail line, the 6.8 km section between that line's Cagliari terminal station, at Piazza Repubblica, and Monserrato.
 The work included adding stations, installing overhead lines, and adding passing tracks in some locations along the single-track line.
 Once the construction was completed and the vehicles ready for use, a much greater frequency of service than existed previously on the line would be introduced, using the new trams and stops.

 Construction began in June 2004 and was substantially completed in May 2007.
 A fleet of six Škoda 06 T trams was purchased, and they were delivered in 2007.

 Service was inaugurated on 17 March 2008 on the initial route of 6.8 km between Piazza Repubblica, in Cagliari, and San Gottardo station, in Monserrato.
 The route had nine stations at that stage.
 An extension from Monserrato to Policlinico was already under construction at that time, but that project was not yet fully funded.

-On 14 February 2015, line 1 was extended from San Gottardo to Policlinico (University Hospital), adding two stations and increasing the total number of stations to eleven.
+On 14 February 2015, line 1 was extended from San Gottardo to Policlinico (connecting to the University Hospital Policlinico di Monserrato), adding two stations and increasing the total number of stations to eleven.

 The next extension opened less than two months later, and was another upgrading and electrification of an existing section of diesel railway line, from San Gottardo to Settimo San Pietro.
 Light rail service on that section began operation on 3 April 2015 and is designated as line 2.
 On 21 April 2018, an infill-station Selargius Camelie including Park and ride for about 100 cars was opened on this line.

 Planned extension of the line into central Cagliari, from Piazza Repubblica to Piazza Matteotti and the Cagliari railway station of Rete Ferroviaria Italiana, was originally projected that the work may begin in 2017.
 This extension is very significant, because it will connect the tramway with the transportation hub of the city, home to the train and suburban buses station, and hub for local bus services.
 Due to several delays, work started officially in March 2021 and should have been finished in 2024, but was not yet.
 Within this project, the existing line Repubblica–Caracalla was upgraded by a second track and new signaling.
 Works on this have been completed in spring 2025 and tests started on 13 May 2025.
 It has not been announced yet, when the upgraded section or the extension will be opened.

 Another extension is proposed to run from the new stop Lussu at Viala Armando Diaz on the city extension towards Piazza degli Arcipelaghi at the end of Viale Poetto.